-Ora Houston, council member for District 1, said congestion and parking issues make Butler Shores nearly untenable.
+Council Member Ora Houston said congestion and parking issues make Butler Shores nearly untenable.

 “I just don’t see how it’s going to fit, shoehorning 20,000 people in and out of there,” she said.
 “I want to see the soccer team here, but we can offer a lot more space in East Austin.”

-Lonnie Limon, a board member of the Hispanic Alliance and native Austinite, is throwing his weight behind Butler Shores.
+Lonnie Limon, a member of the Hispanic Alliance board and a native Austinite, is throwing his weight behind Butler Shores.

-“(That site) holds a special place in my heart.
-I played tee ball there, and my family and many of Austin’s old Latino families used those fields for softball tournaments,” he said.
+That site “holds a special place in my heart.
+I played T-ball there, and my family and many of Austin’s old Latino families used those fields for softball tournaments,” he said.

 Bill Oakey, an Austin resident who blogs about affordability, said precedent dictates an election would be needed if parkland is used.

 “I think it is a great opportunity (to bring MLS here), but since it would be a major shift in current policy, it should be approached with a great deal of citizen input,” he said.
 “If we have a good public involvement process, the city can move forward with a lot less controversy.”

 Suttle, a lawyer for Armbrust & Brown, said it is his understanding that a city-owned MLS stadium built entirely with private funds can be located on parkland without an election.

 He also suggested that Precourt Sports Ventures can improve Butler Shores, which hasn’t aged well.

 “It is tough to think of the 200 South Lamar site in its current condition as quality ‘parkland,’ ” he said.
 “I recently walked through and found trash, encampments, offensive graffiti, drug paraphernalia and more.